nicklockwood/RandomSequence/README.md

 This method returns a new, autoreleased RandomSequence instance with the specified seed value.

-    - (double)value;
+    - (double)nextDouble;

-This method returns the current sequence value, which is a double precision floating point number in the range 0.0 - 1.0 (note that the value will always be slightly less than 1.0, so `floor(value)` will always be zero, and `floor(value * SOME_POSITIVE_INTEGER)` will never exceed `SOME_POSITIVE_INTEGER - 1`, which is useful for creating random array indexes.
+This method returns the current pseudorandom sequence value, which is a double precision floating point number in the range 0.0 - 1.0 (note that the value will always be slightly less than 1.0, so `floor(value)` will always be zero, and `floor(value * SOME_POSITIVE_INTEGER)` will never exceed `SOME_POSITIVE_INTEGER - 1`, which is useful for creating random array indexes.
+It also advances the seed to the next value in the sequence.
+Calling `nextDouble` repeatedly will therefore return a new pseudorandom value each time.

-    - (double)nextValue;

-This method returns the current pseudorandom sequence value, just like the `value` method, however in addition to returning the value, it also advances the seed to the next value in the sequence.
-Calling `nextValue` repeatedly will therefore return a new pseudorandom value each time.

     - (NSUInteger)nextIntegerInRange:(NSRange)range;

 This method returns a random positive integer in the specified range.
-Like `nextValue`, this method advances the seed to the next value in the sequence, so calling this method repeatedly will return a new value each time.
+Like `nextDouble`, this method advances the seed to the next value in the sequence, so calling this method repeatedly will return a new value each time.

     - (NSInteger)nextIntegerFrom:(NSInteger)from to:(NSInteger)to;

 This method returns a random integer in the specified range.
 Unlike `nextIntegerInRange:`, the from and to values can be negative and to can be less than from.
+Like `nextDouble`, this method advances the seed to the next value in the sequence, so calling this method repeatedly will return a new value each time.

+    - (BOOL)nextBool;

-Like `nextValue`, this method advances the seed to the next value in the sequence, so calling this method repeatedly will return a new value each time.
+This method returns YES or NO with a 50% probabililty, like a virtual coin toss.
+Like `nextDouble`, this method advances the seed to the next value in the sequence, so calling this method repeatedly will return a new value each time.

 NSArray Extensions